 Feria de las Flores is Medellín’s biggest annual festival and normally starts in August.
 La Feria de las Flores 2021 (Festival of Flowers) has been scheduled for August 12 to 22 in 2021,

-The 8-day festival is a huge annual celebration of paisa culture.
-This year is the 63rd annual Feria de las Flores in Medellín.
+The 11-day festival is a huge annual celebration of paisa culture.
+This year is the 64th annual Feria de las Flores in Medellín.
 Also, this festival is the most important social event for the city of Medellín.
 And the Flower Festival is one of the best ways to get an authentic taste of the local culture.

-I have attended Feria de las Flores the last eight years in a row and a couple years before that.
-Below, I will share the highlight events of this year’s festival, as well as some expat tips so you can enjoy each of these events.
+I have attended Feria de las Flores the last eight out of nine years in a row and a couple years before that.
+Below, I will share the highlight events of this year’s festival, as well as some expat tips so you can enjoy events.